rajeevvhanhuve/Credit-Card-Anomaly-Detection/README.md

 **Problem statement:**
 The goal of this project is to detect anomalous transactions in a dataset of financial transactions.
 An anomalous transaction is one that deviates significantly from the typical behavior of other transactions in the dataset.
 We aim to develop a machine learning model that can accurately identify anomalous transactions.

+**Dataset:**<BR>
+The dataset used in this project is the Credit Card Fraud Detection [dataset](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud) from Kaggle, which contains transactions made by credit cards in September 2013 by European cardholders.
+The dataset has 284,807 transactions, out of which 492 are fraudulent.
+The dataset is highly imbalanced, with the fraudulent transactions accounting for only 0.17% of the total transactions.

 **Observation:**
 - Isolation Forest detected 73 errors versus Local Outlier Factor detecting 97 errors vs. SVM detecting 8516 errors.
 - Isolation Forest has a 99.74% more accurate than LOF of 99.65% and SVM of 70.09.